docpad-archive/documentation/community/contribute.html.md

 To publish your changes as the project owner:

+1. Switch to the master branch: `git checkout master`
+1. Merge in the changes of the feature branch (if applicable)
 1. Increment the version number in the `package.json` file according to the [semver](http://semver.org/) standard, that is:
 	1. If everything will break, increment the major version
 	2. If something may break, increment the minor version